 * The Reconciliation of the Blood Feuds Campaign, led by Erëmirë Krasniqi (Oral History Initiative)

-Reconciliation of Blood Feuds Campaign 1990–1991 is a research presentation that captures the unique experience of Kosovo at the beginning of the repressive Milošević regime.
-Through collecting oral history records of the protagonists—former political prisoners, the clergy of different religious faiths, writers, and scholars—the archive gives voice to the various and sometimes inconsistent interpretations of the public gatherings and reconciliations, and the liberation of families from the duty of honour killings.
-[Erëmirë Krasniqi]
+The research presentation Reconciliation of Blood Feuds Campaign 1990–1991 led by Erëmirë Krasniqi (Kosovo Oral History Initiative) captured the unique experience of Kosovo at the beginning of the repressive Milošević regime.
+Through the presentation of oral history records of the protagonists—former political prisoners, the clergy of different religious faiths, writers, and scholars—the archive gives voice to the various and sometimes inconsistent interpretations of the public gatherings and reconciliations, and the liberation of families from the duty of honour killings.

 Erëmirë Krasniqi is a researcher and curator based in Pristina.
 She graduated from Bard College Berlin in Aesthetics, Philosophy and Literature and earned a Masters degree in Comparative Literature from Dartmouth College.
 At Dartmouth, Krasniqi worked as Teaching Assistant for several courses; ‘Transnational Muslim Feminisms,’ ‘Krieger’s Virtual Girlfriend: Japanese Anime and the Idea of Post-human,’ ‘Introduction to Film Studies and Film Noir’.
 Krasniqi also worked as a Research Assistant for The Media Ecology Project, a digital resource which engaged new forms of scholarly production, supporting and advocating the essential work of media archives.
 In 2017, she completed the ‘Exhibiting Contemporary History: Representing 20th Century’ program, a year-long study in museology and curatorial practices at the Friedrich Schiller University.
 Krasniqi is the Executive Director of the Oral History Initiative, a non-governmental organisation engaged in the production of a multilingual online digital archive.
 The Reconciliation of Blood Feuds Campaign 1990-1991 was a call for reconciliation and unity among the Albanians of Kosovo.
 The campaign started on 2 February, 1990 in Lumbardhi, Kosovo, in response to the Serbian media’s misrepresentation of the deaths of 33 students.